Is Workers Compensation the same as Liability Insurance?

-What is Workers’ Comp Insurance?
+What is Workers Compensation Insurance Insurance?

-How does Workers’ Comp Claims Work?
+How does Workers Compensation Insurance Claims Work?

 Does Small Business Need Workers’ Comp Insurance?

-1. Uninsured Employer
+1. Uninsured Employer:

-2. You Must Be an Employee
+2. You Must Be an Employee:

-3. Injury or Illness Must Be Work-Related
+3. Injury or Illness Must Be Work-Related:

-4. Reporting and Filing Deadlines
+4. Reporting and Filing Deadlines:

 What to do after reporting the incident?

-1. Go to an approved health professional
+1. Go to an approved health professional:

-2. Claim Process
+2. Claim Process:

-3. File the Claim
+3. File the Claim:

 What is General Liability Insurance?